IvanMurzak/Unity-Gyroscope-Parallax/README.md

 ```

 # How to use
-- add needed `Gyro...` component to any GameObject
+- add needed `Gyro...2D` component to any GameObject
 - link Targets to list of targets
 - press 'Play' button in Unity Editor
 - find `Fake Gyroscope Manager` in `DonDestroyOnLoad` scene (appears in Play Mode)